AISyLab/AISY_docs/docs/custom_dataset.md

 ##### h5py package

-To avoid incopatibility issues, AISY framework recommends to use h5py version 2.10.0, as specified in requirements.txt file.
+To avoid incompatibility issues, AISY framework recommends to use h5py version 2.10.0, as specified in requirements.txt file.

 ## Creating **Dataset** object